andreychemist/andreychemist.github.io/pages/faq.md

 In 2012, I was very lucky to get my I-485 processed and the green card issued in just 2 months after filing the form.
 My I-140 had been approved even faster in about one week because I requested the premium processing (Form I-907, $1,410 fee; can be filed with EB1-A petitions, but not with EB2-NIW petitions).

-The processing times have increased significantly since then, and in 2018, people have reported to me that they waited for more than a year to get the decision on the I-140 petition filed without premium processing or for the I-485 application.
+The processing times have increased significantly since then, partially due to the introduction of a personal interview.
+In 2018, people have reported to me that they had waited for more than a year to get the decision on the I-140 petition filed without premium processing or for the I-485 application.
 It was impossible for me to find any logic in the processing times.
-Often two persons submitted the I-140 forms under the same category almost simultaneously and one person got I-140 approved in 2 months, while another person had to wait for 9 months.
+Often two persons filed the I-140 forms under the same category almost simultaneously, and one person got I-140 approved in 2 months, while another person had to wait for 9 months.
 And as in the case of financial markets, “the past performance doesn’t guarantee the future results”, so be prepared to wait for as long as necessary.

 After waiting longer than the official USCIS processing times, it may be a good idea to schedule an appointment in the USCIS office to discuss your case (<https://my.uscis.gov/appointment>) and I know that some people even wrote to Congressmen for assistance.
 But you never can be sure if it accelerates the USCIS decision.